Citation, DOI, disclosures and article data

 The clinical presentation is that of intracranial hypotension and is therefore discussed in that article.
+The diagnosis should be suspected when clinical symptoms and imaging features of intracranial hypotension are present but no epidural CSF accumulation is identified 2.

 Importantly, low opening pressures (<6 cm H2O) are only seen in approximately a third of cases 3.
+Furthermore, not all patients with subsequently identified CSF-venous fistulae had identifiable changes of intracranial hypotension on cranial imaging 2.
+Thus, in selected cases, seeking out a fistula may be warranted based on symptoms alone.

 Although CSF-venous fistulas have been a recognized complication of lumbar puncture and myelography, they have also recently been identified in individuals without antecedent intervention 1.
-It is believed that in at least some individuals these represent rupture of a perineural cyst/arachnoid granulation into an adjacent vein.
+It is believed that in at least some individuals these represent rupture of a perineural cyst/arachnoid granulation into an adjacent vein 1-3.
 This is supported by the identification of a nerve-root sleeve arachnoid diverticulum (perineural cyst) in the majority of cases (82%) 3.

 The site of fistula is usually in the thoracolumbar spine, most commonly the lower half of the thoracic spine (T7-T12, 68%) 3.